Florida teenager obsessed with Columbine takes her own life

-Eighteen-year-old high schooler Sol Pais was discovered with an apparent self-inflicted gunshot wound in the mountains outside Denver after investigators got a tip from the driver who took her there, the FBI said.
+The body of 18-year-old high schooler Sol Pais was discovered in the mountains outside Denver with what appeared to be a self-inflicted gunshot wound after investigators got a tip from the driver who took her there, the FBI said.

-The fear of an attack led Denver-area schools to close as a precaution, with classes and extracurricular activities canceled for a half-million students.
+During the manhunt, Denver-area schools closed as a precaution, with classes and extracurricular activities canceled for a half-million students.

-Police and the FBI were tipped off about Pais after the Miami Beach high school student made troubling remarks to other people about her “infatuation” with the 1999 bloodbath at Columbine High School and this weekend’s anniversary of the 13 killings, said Dean Phillips, FBI agent in charge in Denver.
+Police and the FBI were tipped off about Pais after the Miami Beach high school student made troubling remarks to others about her “infatuation” with the 1999 bloodbath at Columbine High and this weekend’s anniversary of the 13 killings, said Dean Phillips, FBI agent in charge in Denver.
 He did not elaborate on what she said.

-Pais purchased three one-way tickets to Denver for three consecutive days, then flew in on Monday night and went directly to a gun store, where she bought a shotgun, Phillips said.
+Pais purchased three one-way tickets to Denver on three consecutive days, then flew in on Monday night and went directly to a gun store, where she bought a shotgun, authorities said.

-“We’re used to threats, frankly, at Columbine,” John McDonald, executive director of security for the Jefferson County school system, said when the manhunt was over.
+“We’re used to threats, frankly, at Columbine,” John McDonald, security chief for Jefferson County school system, said when the manhunt was over.
 “This one felt different.
 It was different.
 It certainly had our attention.”